wvsu-cict-code/thesis-package/README.md

 #### Submission
 * Your thesis source code root folder **should be compressed** (zip, rar, tar.gz, etc).
 * It should be saved on a CD or DVD disc which is enclosed in a **keep case** for submission.
-* The keep case and disc cover design **should include the logo of the University and Institute** as well as the title of your study.
+* The keep case and disc cover design **should include the logo of the University and College** as well as the title of your study.

 ![case](case.png "case")